BEFORE TAKING HITS,

 Never drive high.

-Driving while you’re under the influence of marijuana is illegal and dangerous to yourself and others on the road.
+Driving while you’re under the influence of cannabis is illegal and dangerous to yourself and others on the road.
 You can be charged with a DUI and are subject to the same penalties as driving drunk.
-Under Colorado marijuana laws, you can’t drive if you have five nanograms or more of THC in your system.
+Under Colorado cannabis laws, you can’t drive if you have five nanograms or more of THC in your system.
 Make the right choice by planning to wait several hours if you’re going to drive.
 So if you’re smoking, wait six hours before driving.
 If you’re having edibles, wait eight hours.

 Meg’s Tip No. 34